tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 Before getting to Principal Component Analysis, I ran the clustering methods on the data as-is to get a baseline.

 **K-Means Clustering**
-After scaling the data using the StandardScarler in sklearn, I ran a k-means clustering and measure with a silhouette score.
-We need to determine the number of clusters,k, so we can fit the model a few times until we find the maximum silhouette score which happens to be 0.290 with a k value equal to 5.
+After scaling the data using the StandardScarler in sklearn, I ran a k-means clustering and measured with a silhouette score.
+We need to determine the number of clusters, k, so we can fit the model a few times until we find the maximum silhouette score which happens to be 0.290 with a k value equal to 5.
 Code below:

 ![functions](/images/airport/kmeans1.png)